-Trusted Houston Adoption Lawyers & Attorneys
+Houston Adoption Lawyers and Attorneys

 Termination of Parental Rights

-In some cases, the birth mother and father will agree to relinquish their rights, making the process as simple as collecting their signatures on a legal document and filing it with the court.
-Other times, obtaining a termination of parental rights can be a difficult hurdle for the adoptive parents and the Adoption Lawyers.
+In some cases, the birth mother and father will agree to give up their legal rights.
+Moreover, making the process as simple as collecting their signatures on a legal document and filing it with the court.
+Other times, obtaining a termination of parental rights can be a difficult job for the adoptive parents and the Adoption Lawyers.

-Houston adoption lawyers may be helpful in determining the best types of evidence to use in a particular case.
-The goal is to prove to the judge that terminating parental rights and approving the adoption decree is in the child’s best interests.
+Houston adoption lawyers may be helpful in determining the best type of evidence to use in a particular case.
+The goal is to prove to the judge that ending parental rights and approving the adoption paperwork is in the child’s best interests.

-Open vs. Closed Adoptions
+Houston Adoption Process: Open vs. Closed Adoptions

-A common question of those considering an adoption concerns who will have the right to have contact with the child once the adoption is final.
-The answer is that, just like natural parents, the adoptive parents will have complete authority to decide the matter.
-In an open adoption, the adoptive parents allow the child to have some degree of contact with birth parents, previous foster families, and other individuals from the child’s life prior to the adoption.
-In a closed adoption, they do not.
-These issues are often settled in advance, especially in cases of infant adoption and adoptions arranged through private agencies.
-In the United Sates, there is a clear trend toward open adoptions.
-But of course, there may be concerns about the birth parents that make a closed adoption the appropriate choice.
+A common adoption question concerns who will have the right to have contact with the child once the adoption is final.
+The answer is that, just like natural parents, the adoptive parents will have complete rights to decide the matter.
+In an open adoption, the adoptive parents allow the child to have some degree of contact with birth parents.
+Furthermore, they can have contact with the previous foster families.
+Also, from other individuals from the child’s life before the adoption.
+Also, closed adoptions do not have this requirement.

-Adoption by a Step-Parent
+Houston Adoption Attorneys Discuss Adoption by a Step-Parent

 Marriage can involve more than the union of two adults.
 When one of the spouses has children from a previous relationship, the marriage creates a new family, and the other spouse may come to love and care for the children as though they were his or her own.
 However, the law does not treat stepparent and natural parent relationships equally.
 The birth parent from the previous relationship still has the same legal rights as existed before the marriage.
 Stepparent adoption is a way to remedy this situation.